-This resource will provide UCF employees with policies, expectations, guidelines, and best practices regarding university business relationships that require your support.
+This resource provides UCF employees with policies, expectations, guidelines, and best practices regarding university business relationships that require your support.
 For information on additional business partnerships, please visit our Partners page.

 Pouring Rights, Exclusive Contract

-- Only Coke products may be sold, promoted, or served on campus
+- Only Coca Cola products may be sold, promoted, or served on campus

 In a partnership established in 1999, the Coca-Cola Company has exclusive pouring rights at UCF.
 This includes drinks served (whether purchased or donated) at meetings and university events & activities and waters used in departmental emergency kits.

-UCF’s partnership with Coca-Cola has many benefits, including significant financial support in the form of sponsorships and promotions.
+UCF’s partnership with Coca-Cola has many benefits, including significant financial support in the form of sponsorship and promotions.

 Barnes & Noble, Exclusive Contract